livingingroups/eas-coding-workshops/20240402-performance/README.md

 ### Deeper with Profilers

-They sample on some interval
+They sample on some interval and check all the process that are running.

 #### Whiteboard - Sampling/flame graph as histogram.